VBayesLab/VBLabDocs/VB-VAFC.md

 #### Data Type: Integer | Positive
 <br>
 Number of Monte Carlo samples needed to estimate the gradient of the lower bound.
-This is denoted as $S$ in [Algorithm 7](/VBLabDocs/tutorial/ffvb/cgvb#algorithm-7-cholesky-gvb).
+This is denoted as $S$ in the [VAFC section](/VBLabDocs/tutorial/ffvb/vafc#vafc)

 **Default:** `50`